 - Fatigue.
 When the methadone has left the system, people often report feeling tired, restless, or uneasy.

 Everyone’s body is different and has different biochemistry to it.
 Drugs can react very differently from one person to the next.
-It is important to follow up with your doctor or reach out for other help if the after effects of using methadone are troubling, scary, or if you feel your health and well-being are in danger.

 Final Thoughts on the Methadone High?